Juribu/ReadLay/README.md

   <img width="144" height="143" alt="image" src="https://github.com/user-attachments/assets/c6e7991e-b06c-4f73-b6f1-8810493cf249" />
   </a>
   <p align="center">
-    This is our first ever iOS project!
+    This is our first ever iOS project through a hackathon!
 An app for book trading, where people can trade books they have finished reading with others for books they have not yet read. and searching for genres, books near me, etc.

   </p>
 </p>